isomerpages/seab-corp/news/press-releases/_posts/2024-01-04-post-Release of 2023 Singapore Cambridge GCE O Level Exam Results and 2024 Joint Admissions Exercise.md

 26 January 2024.</p>
 <p><strong><u>Direct-Entry-Scheme to Polytechnic Programme (DPP)</u></strong>
 </p>
 <p>21.
-The DPP8 prepares students for progression into selected polytechnic
+The DPP<sup>8</sup> prepares students for progression into selected
-diploma courses via a two-year Higher Nitec course at ITE.
+polytechnic diploma courses via a two-year <em>Higher Nitec</em> course at ITE.
 Students are eligible to apply if they obtain a raw ELMAB3 aggregate of 19 points or lower, and meet the subject-specific requirements for their chosen course.</p>
 <p>22.
 Eligible Secondary 4 N(A) students may submit their DPP applications
-online via the DPP application portal at www.ite.edu.sg/apply-for-ite-courses.
+online via the DPP application portal at <a href="https://www.ite.edu.sg/apply-for-ite-courses" rel="noopener noreferrer nofollow" target="_blank">https://www.ite.edu.sg/apply-for-ite-courses</a>.
 Applications for the DPP will open on from 12.00am on Thursday, 11 January 2024, to 11.59pm on Tuesday, 16 January 2024.</p>
 <p>23.
 The DPP posting results for applications made under the final application